 Students within the discernment process of The Presbyterian Church in Canada, as candidates for ministry, are required to attend a Guidance Conference as a part of this process.
 These events are a way for candidates and the wider church to discern and confirm gifting for pastoral leadership in the church.
 Guidance Conferences are coordinated through the Ministry and Church Vocations office of The Presbyterian Church in Canada.
 More information is available here.

 Please be sure to coordinate with your Presbytery for your attendance at a Guidance Conference as early in your MDiv studies as possible.
 It is helpful to have vocational clarity as early as possible in your program.
-If you have questions about the Guidance Conference process, you may also inquire with the Academic Dean or the Principal.
+If you have questions about the Guidance Conference process, you may also inquire with the Principal.

 Candidates for ministry in The Presbyterian Church in Canada are required to complete a psychological examination.
 The purpose of the testing is to encourage growth and self-understanding in discernment for ministry.
 This assessment also helps indicate whether there is a “fit” between the candidate’s personal characteristics and those considered desirable for people in ministry.
 This process assists presbyteries in making strong nominations and confirming candidates who potential for ordained ministry.
 It helps candidates also move forward with confidence.